Nucleomics-VIB/bionano-tools/README.md

 ### **mqr2bnx.pl**

-Use the xmap and input BNX from a MQR (quasi reference alignment) to identify BNX records that show homology to a reference (or genomic locus) and extract them to new BNX file.
+The perl script **[mqr2bnx.pl](general-tools/mqr2bnx.pl)** uses the xmap and input BNX from a MQR (quasi reference alignment) to identify BNX records that show homology to a reference (or genomic locus) and extract them to new BNX file.
 A minimal mapping confidence can be set to obtain BNX data of higher confidence.
 Finally, non-alignining molecules can also be saved to a second BNX file.
 The resulting BNX's can be denovo assembled or used as you wish them to be.
+Playing with MQR settings should allow producing datasets of variable specificity (to be tested :-)
 ```bash
 # script version:1.01 (06-2016)
 # Usage: mqr2bnx.pl <-b bnx-file> <-x xmap-file>